Terms of Service

 Curve will issue you either a personal or business Curve Card.
 It will either be a physical and/or digital card.
 A digital card is a card where you can see your Curve card details in the Curve app only, and can request a physical card if you want one (fees for this are in the Fee Schedule).

-It can be used to make purchases for goods and services, in store or online or to withdraw cash.
+It can be used to make purchases for goods and services, in store or online.
+In order to withdraw cash, you would need a physical Curve card.

 What type of accounts can you open?